RDX-max/House_Rent_Prediction_Germany/README.md

 **NOTEBOOK**

-The notebook data_processing.ipynb does all 3:
+The notebook project.ipynb does all 3:
 1. Data cleaning
 2. Training a model with only the structured data
 3. Training a model with both structured and unstructured data